 The shares of common stock covered by this prospectus are being registered pursuant to provisions of certain registration rights agreements by and among us, the selling stockholders and other persons or the terms of the Operating Partnership's partnership agreement.
-The shares were acquired by the selling stockholders from us upon the exchange of units of partnership interest in the Operating
+The shares were acquired by the selling stockholders from us upon the exchange of units of partnership interest in the Operating Partnership.

-Partnership.
 The shares of common stock were issued without registration under the Securities Act, in reliance upon the exemption provided by Section 4(2) of the Securities Act.
-As of May 12, 2009, there were 278,220,728 shares of common stock outstanding.
+As of June 25, 2009, there were 280,934,957 shares of common stock outstanding.

 We do not know when or in what amounts the selling stockholders may offer shares for sale.
 The selling stockholders may elect not to sell any or all of the shares offered by this prospectus supplement.
-Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering, none of the shares covered by the prospectus supplement will be held by the selling stockholders.
+Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering.
+However, for purposes of this table, we have assumed that, after completion of the offering, none of the shares covered by the prospectus supplement will be held by the selling stockholders.